 General, Bariatric, Laparoscopic and Upper Gastro-intestinal Surgeon

 Brought up, (but not born) in Scotland, I graduated in medicine with Honours from Aberdeen University in 1988.
 My surgical training was mainly in Scotland with my final year in Adelaide, South Australia.
 I was appointed Consultant General and Upper GI Surgeon at the Royal Infirmary of Edinburgh in 2001.
-I began my training in Bariatric or weight loss surgery in 2005 and was one of two surgeons (along with my colleague Mr Bruch Tulloh) who established a Bariatric Surgery Service in Edinburgh for both the NHS and private sector .
+Whilst now “retired”, I continue to work within the NHS across the UK, holding a number of zero hour contracts, mainly helping and training other surgeons undertake more complex surgery.
+I began my training in Bariatric or weight loss surgery in 2005 and was one of two surgeons (along with my colleague Mr Bruch Tulloh) who established a Bariatric Surgery Service in Edinburgh for both the NHS and private sector.
 We operated on our first patient in 2007.
 I have served on a number of government committees advising the national planning forum on weight loss management planning.
-I also represent the Royal College of Surgeons of Edinburgh on SIGN (Scottish Intercollegiate Guidelines Network) Council.
-I have been on the Editorial Group for a number of recent guidelines including Guideline 115, The Management of Obesity.
-I review papers submitted for pulication to the Journal, Obesity Surgery.
-I am a member of the Editorial Board of the British Journal of Surgery, and also review papers for the World Journal of Surgery and the Journal, Hernia.
+I am the Royal College of Surgeons of Edinburgh spokesperson for bariatric surgery.
+And I am one of the Associate Editors for the Journal, Obesity Surgery.

 In my spare time, I enjoy a variety of hobbies and interests.
-My two boys keep me fit and in addition, I coach youth rugby at Boroughmuir RFC.
-I have my private pilot’s licence and fly a Piper Archer (which I part own) out of Edinburgh Flying Club.
+My two boys keep me fit and in addition.
 I have a very keen interest in Formula 1 motor racing and I was a member of the trackside medical team at the 2000 Melbourne Grand Prix.
 For relaxation, I enjoy using my hands at embroidery and gardening.
 As an adopted Scotsman, I have an interest in whisky, and the period of Scottish History that ended at the Battle of Flodden.